hoonywise/HoonyTools/README.md

 ### Python Required (No EXE)

-HoonyTools now runs directly as a Python GUI app — no installation or EXE needed.
+HoonyTools now runs directly as a Python GUI app — just unzip and run pyw.

 **First-Time Setup:**